billkable/dev-workflow-workshop/workshop-instructions/content/exercises/01-git-repo.md

 ## Wrap

-You should be ready to go with your local and (optionally) remote repositories for the upcoming exercises.
+You should be ready to go with your local and remote repositories for the upcoming exercises.